miki2123j/Job-Title-job-title-suggestion/README.md

 ## How to install
 </div>
-To run this program, follow the following instructions:
+Follow these steps to set up the environment and run the application.

 1. Clone this repository to your local machine
 2. Create a Python Virtual Environment using the following command: